About

 But then 9/11 happened and I lost my mom in the attacks.

-Through my work with the therapist, I learned more about what was going on with me and I felt more understood and validated.
-When I started college, I began to feel more lost and put less effort into my studies.
+When I started college, I began to feel a bit lost and put less effort into my studies.
 I started asking myself things like “What is the point of doing all this?”.
 Around the same time, I started to develop an interest in marijuana, psychedelics, and altered states of consciousness.
-Big questions came up for me such as “What is life all about?”, “Why am I here?”, “Is there more to life?”
+I remember big questions coming up for me like, “What is life all about?”, “Why am I here?”, “Is there more to life?”

-Eventually, I moved away from the idea of using substances to experience higher states of consciousness, and into what I would describe as Eastern spirituality.
-Spirituality gave me a very important sense of purpose in life.
 After college, I went on to do a Master’s degree program in International Management in England and I eventually did a series of corporate-type jobs back in the United States.

 However, I felt that the whole environment and type of work that I was doing, were not a good fit for me.
-Overall, I found the work to be monotonous and not very rewarding.
-It was time to make a change.
-I decided to go back to school for a Master’s degree in clinical mental health counseling.
-I now feel that I live a much more aligned and fulfilled life.
+Overall, I found the work to be monotonous, not very rewarding, and I remember feeling that I was not very good at most of it.

 Approaches I use in my work